BinaryCat17/MathFlow/docs/architecture.md

 # MathFlow Architecture

-MathFlow is a high-performance, modular data processing engine designed around Data-Oriented Design principles.
-It separates the definition of computation (Graph/Bytecode) from its execution (Backend).
+MathFlow is a high-performance, **Data-Oriented** computation engine.
+It treats everything — from physics to UI layout — as mathematical operations on arrays (tensors).

+> **Core Philosophy:** "The Graph is a Shader."
+> Whether running on CPU (Interpreter) or GPU (Transpiled), the logic is pure math.
+The Host Application provides the Canvas and Inputs; the Graph calculates the State and Pixels.

 ## 1. System Overview

-The project is structured as a **Monorepo** containing several decoupled modules.
+The project is structured as a **Monorepo** with strict decoupling between Definition (ISA), Translation (Compiler), and Execution (VM/Backend).

 ```mermaid
 flowchart TD